Get all the latest data for Lyon

 How do property prices compare between existing and new homes in Lyon in 2026?

-In Lyon in 2026, new-build properties typically cost about 10% to 15% more per square meter than comparable existing homes.
+In Lyon in 2026, new-build homes usually cost about 20% to 35% more per square metre than comparable existing homes.

 How do property prices vary by neighborhood in Lyon in 2026?